Vizio M50-E1 50″ HDR UHD Display Review

 We’ve always wondered how TV manufacturers would handle the constant ebb and flow of content providers.
 It requires lots of “upkeep” in terms of supporting a variety of apps, which traditional TVs didn’t have… manufacturers could just put them out on the market and sort of forget about them, other than warranty claims.
 Things are different now, and we don’t doubt that some of the providers included on the remote won’t be around in a few years, and unlike in an app, they can’t be easily “deleted”!
 Such is life in the high-bandwidth streaming lane!

-All right, on the next page we'll get into what it's like to use the M50-E1 to consume 4K content.
+All right, now we’ll get into what it’s like to use the M50-E1 to consume 4K content.

 First off comes setup.
 The M50-E1 takes its “smarts” to heart by allowing you to set it up via a smartphone, which can be quite a bit easier due to the availability of a touchscreen for typing in information.
 We chose this method, and while it worked quite well for most aspects of setup, the network configuration failed, potentially due to the confusion of having the phone connected to one home network and the TV connected to another.
 In any event, we were not able to get our sample connected on the first try, despite typing in all the correct network information, and it wasn’t until we returned to the TV the next morning that we found that it resolved its issues and connected itself to our home network.
 There’s probably just a bit more ironing out that Vizio needs to do to get setup by smartphone working perfectly.